 - 1 tablespoon chopped chives, plus more for garnish

 - Mince garlic.
 Sprinkle with ½ teaspoon salt and mash into a paste with the side of a chefs knife.
 Transfer the paste to a food processor.

-- Food Processor: Add lentils, walnuts, 1 tablespoon chives, 2 teaspoons truffle oil, vinegar and pepper to taste.
+- Food Processor: Add lentils, walnuts, 1 tablespoon chives, truffle oil, vinegar, the remaining salt and pepper to taste.
 Cover and process to combine.